||1 month ago|

 vulpes - family of foxes; this user.js can be used with any Firefox based browser

-So it's not really necessary to use LibreWolf if you can follow the simple instructions given here & you don't have a problem with software updates being hosted on Mozilla's servers.
+So it's not really necessary to use LibreWolf if you can follow the simple instructions given here & you don't have a problem with software updates being served from Mozilla's servers.

 - Better Dark Theme